SOFIE-project/ARD-Implementation/README.md

 The Architecure is illustrated as follows:

 ![High-level Architecture of ARD Private Ledger](images/high-level-arch-private.png)

-For the ARD Project sample case, the 'CollectionOne' Private Data Collection is defined to store the following Vulnerability details:
+For the ARD Project sample case, the `CollectionOne` Private Data Collection is defined to store the following Vulnerability details:

 * `vendorName` - Registered Vendor's Name
 * `vendorID` - Unique Identifier of Vendor